mohamedrafatfcih/mohamedrafatfcih/README.md

 ### Hi I'm Mohamed Rafat 👋

-- 🔭 I’m currently working on Data Science, Machine Learning and Deep Learning research.
+- 🔭 I’m currently working on Data Science, Machine Learning and Deep Learning research area.
-- Also, I'm working as a Software Engineer.
+- 🔭 Also, I'm working as a IOS Engineer.
 - 📫 How to reach me: mohamedrafatfcih@gmail.com